-Once it has been established that the child is making a choice, the adult will give the child a VERBAL WARNING.
+Once it has been established that the child is making a choice, the adult will give the child a verbal reminder.

-This warning must focus on the undesirable behaviour and not the child.
+This reminder must focus on the undesirable behaviour and not the child.
 There must be direct reference to the undesirable behaviour along with clear reminders of the READY, RESPECTFUL and SAFE expectations